pygeometa Tutorial¶

 Same as installing a package.
 Use a virtualenv.
 Also install developer requirements:

-Once you have added your metadata schema, you need to register it with pygeometa's schema registry:
+Once you have added your metadata schema plugin, it needs to be registered it with pygeometa's schema registry:

 vi pygeometa/schemas/__init__.py